 The European Parliament is the democratically elected assembly at the heart of Europe’s decision-making, representing more than half a billion people.

 Before Brexit in January 2020, we too had a voice in this important assembly.
-There were 751 MEPs including 73 from the UK including six representing the 5.6 million people of the South West of England & Gibraltar constituency which stretches from Gloucestershire in the north to the Scilly Isles beyond the furthest tip of Cornwall and also includes the 30,000 citizens of the British Overseas Territory of Gibraltar in the Mediterranean, who were also expelled from the European Union at Brexit despite voting massively against it.
+There were 751 MEPs including 73 from the UK.
+Six represented the 5.6 million people of the South West of England & Gibraltar constituency which stretched from Gloucestershire in the north to the Scilly Isles beyond the furthest tip of Cornwall and also included the 30,000 citizens of the British Overseas Territory of Gibraltar in the Mediterranean, who were also expelled from the European Union at Brexit despite voting massively against it.

-The people of the South West and Gibraltar are currently represented by Lib Dems Caroline Voaden and Martin Horwood, along with one Green MEP and three from the anti-European Brexit Party.
+In 2019 and 2020, the people of the South West and Gibraltar were represented by Lib Dems Caroline Voaden and Martin Horwood, along with one Green MEP and three from the anti-European Brexit Party.
 You can read more about why Martin stood for the European Parliament here and more about his work as an MEP here.

-The Parliament represents the people of Europe, whereas the European Council and Council of Ministers represent the elected governments of the Member States.
+The Parliament is elected by and represents the people of Europe.
+The European Council and Council of Ministers represent the elected governments of the Member States.
 The third key body in the European Union – the European Commission – is Europe’s ‘civil service’ and actually runs the EU administration in the same way that Whitehall departments run the British government.
 It is elected by the Parliament.

 The elected Parliament decides jointly with the elected heads of government in the Council of Ministers on laws that affect the lives of the European Union’s citizens.
 It votes on laws and plans proposed by the European Commission, has a say on the EU budget and checks that money is actually being spent in the way it has approved.
 All of the issues and initiatives and legislation voted on in the European Parliament will continue to affect Britain one way or another.
 But now we have no say in them.